Macaroni Salad

 This post may contain affiliate links.
 Read my full disclosure policy.

 Macaroni salad is a must-have side dish at summer picnics, BBQs, and potlucks—right alongside coleslaw and a classic potato salad.
-This version has all the appeal of the old-school mayo-dressed classic but with a few updates—sour cream, Dijon mustard, fresh basil, and loads of crisp, crunchy veggies—to make it taste even better.
-The sour cream and mustard add a slight tang, while the basil and veggies bring in fresh summer flavor.
+This one has all the appeal of the old-school version, but with a few updates to make it even better.
+I’ve added sour cream, Dijon mustard, and fresh basil to the dressing and loads of crisp veggies to the salad—the sour cream and mustard add a slight tang, while the basil and veggies bring in welcome summer flavor.

-The secret to the perfect creamy texture is thinning the dressing with a bit of water, so it coats the pasta without getting too clingy.
+The secret to the perfect creamy texture is thinning the dressing with a bit of water so it coats the pasta without getting too clingy.
 Keep in mind that the dressing thickens and is absorbed by the noodles as the salad sits, so while you can prep all the components ahead, it’s best to toss everything together right before serving.
-This macaroni salad recipe pairs nicely with burgers, hot dogs, fried chicken, baby back ribs, or grilled BBQ chicken.
+This macaroni salad recipe pairs nicely with steakhouse burgers, hot dogs, fried chicken, baby back ribs, or grilled BBQ chicken.

 “This is my go to macaroni salad…I make it with different veggies each time depending what I have and it’s always good.”